The Council has analysed possible changes in how sexual offences have been sentenced in Victoria in the last 10 years.

 - On 1 February 2018, certain sexual offences were classified as standard sentence offences.
 Victorian courts must take the standard sentence into account when sentencing such offences committed after this date.

-To date, no published research has looked into whether these reforms have had an effect on how sexual offences are sentenced in Victoria.
+Prior to the Council’s analysis, no published research had looked into the potential effect of these reforms on sentencing of sexual offences in Victoria.